Kartik-ar/K8s_cluster/README.md

 # Multi-Node K8s_cluster
-we have automated the Kubernetes Multi-node cluster using Ansible automation tool
+we have automated the Kubernetes Multi-node cluster over AWS cloud using Ansible automation tool

 Requirements:
 1. Python